2020-2021-EIDAS-INFO5/Docs/README.md

 This folder contains all the mockups made for our user interface

 ## Technical document
-  This document summarizes the eIDAS and ANSSI regulations, the technical documentation for the user and details on the technologies used for the development of our project.
+  This document summarizes the eIDAS and ANSSI regulations, the technical documentation for the user and details about the technologies used for the development and code implementation.

 ## Media
 This folder contains all the figures attached to the above documents.